msobanjo/courseware/topics/terraform/modules/introduction/README.md

 }
 ```

-First line tells terraform that the cloud provider will be `aws`.
+The first line tells Terraform that the cloud provider will be `aws`.

-Second and third lines are required to authenticate with `aws` and give terraform access to manage the resources.
+The second and third lines are required to authenticate with `aws` and give Terraform access to manage the resources.

-Fourth line is specifying which region the resource will be created.
+Finally, the fourth line is specifying which region the resource will be created.

 #### Create a Basic Resource
-For the next step we need to tell terraform what resource to create.
+For the next step we need to tell Terraform what resource to create.

 Place the following into your `main.tf` file below the `provider`: